 Read our Guide to Marketing Automation to learn how workflows work and what you can use them for.

-Here’s an amazing example of an email from automated email series:
+Here’s an amazing example of an email from an automated email series:

 The only limits to using marketing automation are the limits of creativity.

-To send the best campaigns, check out Email Marketing Best Practices for 2021.
+To send the best campaigns, check out Guide to Email Marketing Best Practices.

 4. Measure your results

 To stay in control of how well your marketing efforts work, you need to measure the results and tweak the email campaigns accordingly.

 Luckily, the stats are usually self-explanatory and easy to understand.
 Some of the most important metrics and KPIs for your campaigns include: